system76/docs/content/wireless.md

 ---

 Try these steps before diving into advanced troubleshooting:
-1. Reboot the router/modem and the computer.
+1.Reboot the router/modem and the computer.
-2. Toggle Airplane Mode by pressing **Fn + F11 →.**
+2.Toggle Airplane Mode by pressing **Fn + F11 →.**
-3. If your Wi-Fi issues started after an update, try removing the backported Wi-Fi driver using the command line.
+3.If your Wi-Fi issues started after an update, try removing the backported Wi-Fi driver using the command line.
 Open the Terminal by pressing Super+t and type the following and press Enter:

 ```bash
   sudo apt remove backport-iwlwifi-dkms
 ```
 Then restart your computer.
-4. Temporarily use a phone hotspot to confirm whether the network or your computer is the issue.
+4.Temporarily use a phone hotspot to confirm whether the network or your computer is the issue.
-5. [Boot from a Live USB](https://support.system76.com/articles/live-disk) of your distribution to determine whether the issue exists outside your installed system.
+5.[Boot from a Live USB](https://support.system76.com/articles/live-disk) of your distribution to determine whether the issue exists outside your installed system.

 ## Router and Access Point Recommendations